elhamekhoda/TopNtupleAnalysis/README.md

 This is a framework for reading flat ntuples generated from AnalysisTop, running an analysis over them and producing final plots.
-It is recommended to use the Python code in `pyHistograms`, which will also link to the C++ code, but it should be easier to adapt to your needs.
+It is recommended to use the Python code in `python`, which will also link to the C++ code, but it should be easier to adapt to your needs.
 To do so, you can compile the code using either __Atlas CMake__ or simply __CMake__.

 Prerequisites